John Howard

 Howard was born in Sydney and studied law at the University of Sydney.
 He was a commercial lawyer before entering parliament.
 A former federal president of the Young Liberals, he first stood for office at the 1968 New South Wales state election, but lost narrowly.
 At the 1974 federal election, Howard was elected as a member of parliament (MP) for the division of Bennelong.
 He was promoted to cabinet in 1977, and later in the year replaced Phillip Lynch as treasurer of Australia, remaining in that position until the defeat of Malcolm Fraser's government at the 1983 election.
 In 1985, Howard was elected leader of the Liberal Party for the first time, thus replacing Andrew Peacock as Leader of the Opposition.
 He led the Liberal–National coalition to the 1987 federal election, but lost to Bob Hawke's Labor government, and was removed from the leadership in 1989.
 Remaining a key figure in the party, Howard was re-elected leader in 1995, replacing Alexander Downer, and subsequently led the Coalition to a landslide victory at the 1996 federal election.

 In his first term, Howard introduced reformed gun laws in response to the Port Arthur massacre, and controversially implemented a nationwide value-added tax, breaking a pre-election promise.
-The Howard government called a snap election for 1998, which they won, albeit with a greatly reduced majority.
+The Howard government called a snap election for October 1998, which they won, albeit with a greatly reduced majority.
 Going into the 2001 election, the Coalition trailed behind Labor in opinion polling.
 However, in a campaign dominated by national security, Howard introduced changes to Australia's immigration system to deter asylum seekers from entering the country, and pledged military assistance to the United States following the September 11 attacks.
-Due to this, Howard won widespread support, and his government would be narrowly re-elected.
+Due to this, Howard won widespread support, and his government was narrowly re-elected.